vvgonline/Tech-I-Know/Market/b2b subscription model.md

 ### examples of  **b2b** subscription model

-    - TT platforms, such as Netflix, Amazon Prime, Hotstar, etc.
+    - OTT platforms, such as Netflix, Amazon Prime, Hotstar, etc.
     - Food delivery platforms, such as Zomato, Swiggy, FreshMenu, etc.
     - Education and learning platforms, such as Byju's, Unacademy, Coursera, etc.
     - Beauty and wellness platforms, such as Nykaa, Fab Bag, The Man Company, etc

 ## Customer Funnel